encode/django-rest-framework/docs/examples/modelviews.rst

 Often you'll want parts of your API to directly map to existing django models.
 Django REST framework handles this nicely for you in a couple of ways:

 #.
-It automatically provides suitable create/read/update/delete methods for your resources.
+It automatically provides suitable create/read/update/delete methods for your views.
 #.
 Input validation occurs automatically, by using appropriate `ModelForms <http://docs.djangoproject.com/en/dev/topics/forms/modelforms/>`_.

-We'll start of defining two resources in our urlconf again.
+Here's the model we're working from in this example:

+``models.py``

+.. include:: ../../examples/modelresourceexample/models.py
+    :literal:

+To add an API for the model, all we need to do is create a Resource for the model, and map a couple of views to it in our urlconf.

 ``urls.py``

 .. include:: ../../examples/modelresourceexample/urls.py
-    :literal:

-Here's the models we're working from in this example.
-It's usually a good idea to make sure you provide the :func:`get_absolute_url()` `permalink <http://docs.djangoproject.com/en/dev/ref/models/instances/#get-absolute-url>`_ for all models you want to expose via the API.

-``models.py``

-.. include:: ../../examples/modelresourceexample/models.py
     :literal:

 And we're done.
 We've now got a fully browseable API, which supports multiple input and output media types, and has all the nice automatic field validation that Django gives us for free.